Socompa: Basement

-During the Pliocene this basement was covered by the Arenosa and Tucucaro ignimbrites (2.5 and 3.2 million years ago by potassium-argon dating, respectively) which also crop out west of Socompa; Socompa is probably constructed on top of these ignimbrites.
-The Arenosa ignimbrite is about 30 m thick while the Tucucaro reaches a thickness of 5 m.
+During the Pliocene this basement was covered by the Arenosa and Tucucaro ignimbrites (2.5 and 3.2 million years ago by potassium–argon dating, respectively) which also crop out west of Socompa; Socompa is probably constructed on top of these ignimbrites.
+The Arenosa ignimbrite is about 30 m thick, and the Tucucaro reaches a thickness of 5 m.

 Some normal faults appear in the area north of Socompa and appear to run through the edifice.
-While they are not visible in the edifice itself, Socompa was uplifted on its southeastern side by the fault motion.
+Although they are not visible in the edifice itself, Socompa was uplifted on its southeastern side by the fault motion.
 This might have aided in the onset of edifice instability and the collapse event.
-In addition, directly north-northwest of Socompa lie three anticlines probably formed under the influence of the mass of both Socompa and Pajonales: The Loma del Inca, Loma Alta and La Flexura.
+Directly north-northwest of Socompa lie three anticlines probably formed under the influence of the mass of both Socompa and Pajonales: The Loma del Inca, Loma Alta and La Flexura.

 Composition

 Socompa has erupted andesite and dacite, with dacite dominating.
-Phenocrysts found in the rocks of the avalanche include the minerals augite, hornblende, hypersthene, magnetite and plagioclase; dacites also contain biotite while andesites also contain olivine.
-In the summit area, hydrothermal alteration took place and clay, silt and sulfur bearing rocks are also found.
+Phenocrysts found in the rocks of the avalanche include the minerals augite, hornblende, hypersthene, magnetite and plagioclase; dacites also contain biotite, and andesites also contain olivine.
+In the summit area, hydrothermal alteration took place, and clay, silt and sulphur bearing rocks are also found.